aishwaryadhage/Monvoix/README.md

 # Monvoix-Android Application for Hearing Impaired People
 Undergraduate Final Year Project-(August 2016-March 2017)

+We have observed that an acoustically challenged person has to rely completely on a human interpreter for an active communication and create a drift from leading a normal life in the society.
+Thus, the proposed android application will not only make them independent and help in reducing the social barriers but also boost their moral.
+Personalizing the gestures according to the user for swift performance will further improve the efficiency of the application.
+This pocket application can find their application not only for SLR but also be exploited in other domains like mobile gaming and virtual reality where in-built movements can augment the visual outcomes.

 The main focus of our application is:
 1. To minimizing the number of errors whiles capturing the hand gestures so as to improve robustness.
 2. It is a real time vision based system that provides flexibility to user has higher portability.